 Euniwell: Managing Sensitive Topics in Teaching and Research

-Sophie is Co-lead on this EUniwell funded project with Dr. Katharina Karcher working with Joanne McCuaig and Dr Manuela Nilsson (2022-2023).
-The project seeks to draw on the expertise and experience of researchers in a range of disciplines, and seeks to change how ‘sensitive’ topics are dealt with in academia.
+Sophie Co-led on this EUniwell funded project with Dr. Katharina Karcher working with Joanne McCuaig and Dr Manuela Nilsson (2022-2023).
+The project sought to draw on the expertise and experience of researchers in a range of disciplines, and seeks to change how ‘sensitive’ topics are dealt with in academia.
 Although it is widely known that sensitive topics can cause distress, academics receive little training on how to deal with potentially distressing material.
 This project sought to change this by identifying and promoting measures to improve the wellbeing of researchers and students working on sensitive issues and to create tools and resources that can be used by academics to support work with these topics.
 This project was in collaboration with The University of Florence, Linnaeus University and The University of Leiden.
 This project has produced a toolkit for academics and researchers working on subject areas they deem sensitive or distressing.

 Project webpage: Managing sensitive topics in teaching and research confidently